kindelia-archive/Kindelia/README.md

 Litereum is, essentially, just a bare-bones functional programming language running in a peer-to-peer network.
-Or, in other words, it is a decentralized read-print-eval loop (REPL).
+Or, in other words, it is a decentralized read-eval-print loop (REPL).
 That REPL is split into blocks, which are split into transactions, which can either declare a new name, a new type, a new function, or evaluate an expression.